Steiner-254/aws-reStart/Week 2/Day5.md

 - Define a process in Linux
 - Describe basic commands for process management
 - Compare the atand croncommands for job scheduling

+## What is a process?
+- A program is a series of instructions given to a computer that tells which actions the computer should take.
+- Programs are usually one of two kinds:
+1. System programs
+2. Application programs